In This Article

 In addition to monitoring single events, most solutions are able to automatically detect and respond to events that match a pre-defined threshold condition, such as multiple failed logon attempts, or when a large number of files have been encrypted within a given time frame.

-If you’d like to see how the Lepide Data Security Platform can help you implement Zero Trust security in the cloud, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you implement Zero Trust security in the cloud, schedule a demo with one of our engineers.

 Terry Mann